 Professor Vogt serves as an editor of Nous and as one of the two North American editors of the Archiv für Geschichte der Philosophie, on the editorial boards of the Journal of Philosophy, Apeiron, and Rhizomata, and as Associate Editor for philosophy of language, epistemology, and logic of Dialogoi: Ancient Philosophy Today.
 At Columbia University, Vogt serves or has served on the Policy and Planning Committee (PPC), the Educational Policy and Planning Committee (EPPC), the Committee on Instruction (COI), the Committee on Honors, Awards, and Prizes (COHAP), the Steering Committee of the Center for the Ancient Mediterranean (CAM), the Executive Committee of the Graduate School of Arts and Sciences, the Accreditation Steering Committee, and as Chair of Classical Studies.
 Before coming to Columbia and during academic visits, Vogt has taught or co-taught at Princeton University, Cambridge University, the Munich School of Philosophy, Humboldt Universität zu Berlin’s Philosophy Department, and Humboldt’s Medical Faculty Charité.
 Vogt’s academic awards include fellowships from the Templeton Foundation, Maimonides Centre in Hamburg, Princeton Council of the Humanities as Class of 1932 Fellow in Classical Philosophy, Center for Advanced Studies in Munich, DFG (German Research Association), and Columbia University-Paris 1 Alliance Program.

-For current information on Professor Vogt's research, teaching, and conferences, please go to her personal website http://katjavogt.com.
+For current information on Professor Vogt's reserach, teaching, and other academic activities, please go to her personal website. http://katjavogt.github.io

 Ancient Philosophy; Metaethics; Normative Epistemology; Skepticism